Relativistic slowing down shocks as sources of GRB lag: The microphysics of relativistic flows

 The proton-electron plasma is more difficult to analyse.
 We think that it consists of proton loops and electron loops.
 Diameters of the electron ovals are much smaller then proton ovals.
-The ovals also approach the geometry that minimize the magnetic field opposite to the homogeneous magnetic field.
+The ovals also approach the geometry that minimise the magnetic field opposite to the homogeneous magnetic field.
 Electron ovals tend to be close to the electric current of proton loops.

 We name the described plasma loop plasma.
-The distribution of particle velocities in loop plasma is not the Maxwellian one so that the temperature is not defined in the usual meaning.
+The distribution of particle velocities in loop plasma is not the Maxwellian one therefore the temperature is not defined in the usual meaning.
 It is hard to say what the downstream plasma will look like if loop plasma comes through the shock.
 However, it is not important for Cracow acceleration which will work anyway.
+The gradients of the velocity and the magnetic field of downstream plasma of slowing down shocks influence reflection process slightly because the reflected particles have small gyroradius and influence Cracow acceleration slightly because the change of the particle direction that allows for the return to the shock takes place upstream of the shock.
+The influence grows with growing deceleration.

 The PIC simulations are useless unless one is able to detect dynamic equilibrium of plasma.
 Creating relativistic plasma from scratch is outside the available computing power at the moment.
 The PIC simulations must hunt for dynamic equilibrium of plasma rather than try and create it from scratch.
 Below, we describe how the simulations should be conducted.
 We will demonstrate how to catch dynamic equilibrium of electron-positron loop plasma.
 At first, we take into account the upstream loop plasma only.
 The shock is far enough and does not affect the system.